Flickr Photostream

 so light and lay him in the barrow,

-his fine long fingers draped beyond
+his fine long fingers draped along

+the edge.
 We barrel along the winding

 drive and the moon lays bare his fight—